russelsantos19/100-days-of-code/r1-log.md

 ### R1D83
 Spent 3 hours and I'd separate the model from the view-model in my #vuejs code.
 I used and learned more about ES6 import and export.

+### R1D84
+I just fixed my code that I didn't finished yesterday.
+I fully separate the model from view-model.
+I wont be able to code well, my computer was so slow today!
+I think it was infected by Corona Virus lol.
+Hahah.